Table of Contents

 There are three main reasons why anemia occurs.

 Your body may not produce enough red blood cells if you lack certain nutrients.
 Low iron is a common problem.
 People who don’t eat meat or follow “fad” diets are more at risk of low iron.
 Infants and toddlers are at risk of getting anemia from a low-iron diet.
-Low vitamin B12 and folic acid can cause anemia as well.
+Not having enough vitamin B12 and folic acid can cause anemia as well.

 Certain diseases affect your small intestine‘s ability to absorb nutrients.
 For example, Crohn’s disease and celiac disease can cause low iron levels in your body.
 Some foods, like milk, can prevent your body from absorbing iron.
 Taking vitamin C can help this.
 Medicines, such as antacids or prescriptions to reduce acid in your stomach, can affect it as well.

-Women who are pregnant or breastfeeding can get anemia.
-When you’re pregnant, you need more blood (up to 30%) to share with the baby.
-If your body lacks iron or vitamin B12, your body can’t produce enough red blood cells.
+People who are pregnant or breastfeeding can get anemia.
+When you’re pregnant, you need more blood (up to 30% more) to share with the baby.
+If your body lacks iron or vitamin B12, it can’t produce enough red blood cells.

 Children younger than 3 years of age are prone to anemia.
 Their bodies grow so fast that they can have a hard time getting or keeping enough iron.